-- 1 With the NetVault Bare Metal Recovery Client booted with Plug-in Offline Client, access the NetVault Backup Server, and start the NetVault Backup WebUI. - 2 In the Navigation pane, click Create Restore Job. - 3 On the Create Restore Job-Choose Saveset page, select Plug-in Server from the Plugin Type list. - ${\small 4}\quad \text{To filter the items displayed in the saveset table further, use the \textbf{Client}, \textbf{Date}, \text{ and } \textbf{Job ID} \text{ lists}.$ - The table displays the saveset name (Job Title and Saveset ID), creation date and time, and size.
-By default, the list is sorted alphabetically by saveset name. - 5 In the saveset table, locate the applicable client, and select the applicable item. - When you select a saveset, the following details are displayed in the Saveset Information area: Job ID, Job Title, server name, client name, plug-in name, saveset date and time, retirement setting, Incremental Backup or not, Archive or not, saveset size, and snapshot-based backup or not. - 6 When the backed-up NetVault Bare Metal Recovery Client machine appears, double-click it to open it and list the disks that were backed up.
+- 1 With the NetVault Bare Metal Recovery Client booted with Plug-in Offline Client, access the NetVault Backup Server, and start the NetVault Backup WebUI. - 2 In the Navigation pane, click Create Restore Job. - 3 On the Create Restore Job-Choose Saveset page, select Plug-in Server from the Plugin Type list. - 4 To filter the items displayed in the saveset table further, use the Client, Date, and Job ID lists.

+The table displays the saveset name (job title and saveset ID), creation date and time, and size.
+By default, the list is sorted by creation date.

+5 In the saveset table, locate the applicable client, and select the applicable item.

+When you select a saveset, the following details are displayed in the Saveset Information area: Job ID, job title, server name, client name, plug-in name, saveset date and time, retirement setting, Incremental Backup or not, Archive or not, saveset size, and snapshot-based backup or not.

-7 On the Create Selection Set page, locate each applicable disk, and click the box to its left to select it for a restore.
+- 6 When the backed-up NetVault Bare Metal Recovery Client machine is displayed, double-click it to open it and list the disks that were backed up. - 7 On the Create Selection Set page, locate each applicable disk, and click the box to its left to select it for a restore.

 You can also expand each disk to view its contents.
-Double-click the applicable disk to open it.
+To open the applicable disk, double-click it.
 With a disk open, individual items can be selected for restore if desired.
 Selectable items for a restore consist of: